Symphony No. 31 (Mozart)

-The Symphony No. 31 in D major, K. 297/300a, better known as the Paris Symphony, is one of the most famous symphonies by Wolfgang Amadeus Mozart.
-It may have been first of his symphonies to be published when Seiber released their edition in 1779.
+The Symphony No. 31 in D major, K. 297/300a, better known as the Paris Symphony, is a symphony by Wolfgang Amadeus Mozart.
+It may have been first of his symphonies to be published when Jean-Georges Sieber released their edition in 1779.

+The autograph manuscript of the symphony (with that of the alternative middle movement) are preserved in the Berlin State Library.

 Composition and premiere

-The work was composed in 1778 during Mozart's unsuccessful job-hunting sojourn in Paris.
-The composer was then 22 years old.
+The work was composed in 1778 during Mozart's unsuccessful job-hunting sojourn in Paris when he was 22 years old.
+The work was composed for Joseph Legros, an opera singer and impresario, who was director of the Concert Spirituel.

 The premiere took place on 12 June 1778 in a private performance in the home of Count Karl Heinrich Joseph von Sickingen, the ambassador of the Electorate of the Palatinate.
 The public premiere took place six days later in a performance at the Concert Spirituel.

 The work received a positive review in the June 26 issue of the Courrier de l'Europe, published in London: